-Prior to taking on her current role, Ms. Klatell was a member of the Foundation’s strategic research team, and before joining the Foundation, she was a management consultant at Katzenbach Partners and at Booz & Company.
+Prior to taking on her current role, Ms. Klatell led the process to refresh the Foundation’s global point of view on food and agriculture.
+She also led the Foundation’s Strategic Planning team, which designed implementation models, resource plans, risk assessments and impact targets for the Foundation’s global initiatives.
+In that role, Devon worked on the Foundation’s initiatives to address energy poverty, connect unemployed African youth with the digital economy, and reduce postharvest losses.
+Before joining the Foundation, Devon was a management consultant at Katzenbach Partners and at Booz & Company.
 In these roles, she advised clients from a range of sectors on strategic, organizational, and employee engagement issues.

 Ms. Klatell holds a B.A. from Harvard University in cognitive psychology and an M.A. in food systems from New York University, where she researched behavioral economics in addition to a broad array of cultural, historic, economic, and regulatory food issues.